pangoker/ddoser/README.md

 Use a VPS browser—the stronger your VPS, the greater the attack power will be

-# Keep the attack page open in background and dont change browser tab becuase attack stops..
+# Keep the attack page open in background and dont change browser tab becuase attack stops.